RajatKashyp/IntercomSampleCode/README.md

 - activity_main.xml file is required for UI component of android system life cycle. <br>
 - AndroidManifest.xml file consists of the manifest file which has Internet/WIFI permissions etc. <br>
 - output_result.txt file consists of the output.
+- please find text file for my proudest achievement in this repo.